I will be using “Cuban style salsa” to reach an audience that may not be familiar with the use of the term “casino” for the style of dance.

 But also Latin America is much more connected than ever before to the worldwide trends in salsa dancing through the internet, television dance shows, salsa dance congresses and competitions around the world, etc.

 And it is a different sector of Latin American society that is embracing these new salsa styles.
-The dancers don’t come from economically disadvantaged barrios of society anymore (see My Soul of Mexico City video above).
+Often these dancers don’t come from economically disadvantaged barrios of society anymore (see My Soul of Mexico City video above).
 It’s the growing middle class who have more time and disposable income.
 They have money to travel and the curiosity to try different things from different cultures.
 They want to try sushi, visit Cuba, or dance like the people on Dancing with the Stars.
 So, Latin Americans who would have never dreamed of taking salsa lessons are now taking classes at dance studios.
 But this is something that has just happened in the past 10 to 15 years.

 Even at the World Salsa Competitions/ The World Latin Dance Cups, yes, many of the competitors are from various Latin America countries like Mexico, Brazil and Colombia.
 The fact that you can’t tell which country the competitors come from by the way they dance is really a sign of the triumph of the globalization of salsa dancing, of course, lead by American linear salsa styles.